-3. Applications.
-Aside from the obvious applications in image and signal processing, the are a number of other potential uses of the procedure.
+4. Applications.
+Aside from the obvious applications in image and signal processing, the are many other potential uses of the procedure.
 First, it may be applicable to the spectral discretisation of PDEs.
 Spectral methods are extremely efficient for solving problems with smooth solutions.
-However, for problems that develop discontinuities, e.g. hyperbolic conservation laws, a postprocessor is required to recover high accuracy [27].
-The Gegenbauer reconstruction technique has recently been applied to such problems (see [23, 27] and references therein).
-Given the potential advantages of the method developed in this paper (see Section 3.6), it is significant interest to apply this approach to these problems.
-Aside from high accuracy, a pertinent issue in the use of spectral approximations for nonsmooth problems is the question of stability [27].
-Since the generalised reconstruction procedure is well-conditioned, there may also be a benefit in this regard.
-Outside of PDEs, the Gegenbauer reconstruction technique has also been extended to other types of series, including radial basis functions [39], Fourier-Bessel series [40] and spherical harmonics [22].
-Future work will also consider generalisation of the method of this paper along these lines.
+However, for problems that develop discontinuities, e.g. hyperbolic conservation laws, a postprocessor is required to recover high accuracy [38].
+Spectral reprojection is frequently used in such problems (see [32, 38] and references therein).
+Given the potential advantages of the method developed in this paper (see Section 3.6), it is of significant interest to apply this approach to these problems.
+Aside from high accuracy, a pertinent issue in the use of spectral approximations for nonsmooth problems is the question of stability [38].
+Since the reconstruction procedure developed herein is numerically stable, we expect there to also be benefits in this regard.
+Outside of PDEs, the Gegenbauer reconstruction technique has also been extended to other types of series, including radial basis functions [54], Fourier-Bessel series [55] and spherical harmonics [30].
+Future work will also consider generalisations along these lines.

-4. Spline and wavelet-based reconstructions.
-Reconstructions in spline and wavelet bases are important in numerous applications.
-In [3], the authors gave a first insight into the application of such bases to the Fourier sampling problem.
+5. Spline and wavelet-based reconstructions.
+Reconstructions in spline and wavelet bases are vitally important in numerous applications, including image and signal processing [63].
+In [4], the authors gave a first insight into the application of such bases to the Fourier sampling problem.
 However, the theory is far from complete.
-Moreover, the use of more exotic objects, such a curvelets [16] and ridgelets [15], remains to be investigated.
+In particular, good estimates for the corresponding quantity $\Theta(n; \theta)$ are currently lacking.

-5. Recovery from pointwise samples.
+6. Recovery from other sampling data.
 The discrete analogue of the Fourier coefficient recovery problem involves the reconstruction of a function from m equispaced samples in [-1, 1].
-This problem has received more attention of late [13, 42] than the continuous case considered in this paper.
-In particular, the so-called mock-Chebyshev method [14] can be viewed as a discrete analogue of this approach.
-Whilst the mock-Chebyshev method is well understood, there remain a number of other reconstruction from pointwise samples problems of interest.
-In particular, with application to spectral collocation schemes based on Chebyshev or Legendre polynomials, the recovery of a piecewise analytic function from its values at Gauss or Gauss-Lobatto nodes.
-Future work will consider this problem.
+This problem has received more attention of late [16, 57] than the continuous case considered in this paper.
+In particular, the use of oversampling, similar to that done in this paper, has been considered in [17].
+Future work will look to extend these ideas to related problems involving recovery from nonuniform grids (see [31] for a discussion of such problems).
+In particular, with application to spectral collocation schemes based on Chebyshev or Legendre polynomials, the recovery of piecewise analytic functions given their values at Gauss or Gauss-Lobatto nodes.